Lasseter Family Winery: Justi Creek Railway

 The Justi Creek Railway is a private, narrow-gauge railroad that runs through the winery's Syrah vineyard.
 A trademark for the railroad's name was filed by the Lasseter family through a trust in 2010, but was abandoned in 2013.
-Despite the trademark abandonment, the railroad has continued to expand after 2013, per satellite imagery.
-An image of the railroad is featured on the label for the winery's Chemin de Fer wine.

 An H.K.
 Porter steam locomotive built in 1901, the Marie E. is used for traction, and can pull a small gondola and caboose.
 The Marie E. and its consist were once owned by Ollie Johnston, one of Walt Disney's Nine Old Men, and originally ran on Johnston's private Deer Lake Park & Julian Railroad until they were sold in 1993.
 The train was sold to John Lasseter around 2002.
 On May 10, 2005, the Marie E. locomotive and its caboose became the first privately owned rolling stock allowed to run on the Disneyland Railroad.
 This occurred during a private ceremony to honor Ollie Johnston, and allowed him to reunite with and drive his former locomotive.
 In May 2007 and again in June 2010, the locomotive (driven by John Lasseter) visited the Pacific Coast Railroad in Santa Margarita, California where it operated alongside the original Disneyland Railroad Retlaw 1 coaches.
 On July 28, 2017, Lasseter again drove the Marie E. locomotive on the Disneyland Railroad as part of festivities that marked the railroad's reopening after a year-long closure for construction of Star Wars: Galaxy's Edge, this time pulling the locomotive Chloe and a train car from the Southern California Railway Museum, (SCRM), formerly the Orange Empire Railway Museum, (OERM), in Perris, California.

 Chloe and the train car were previously owned by Ward Kimball, another one of the Nine Old Men, and ran on the Grizzly Flats Railroad located in his backyard.
 Chloe was donated to the SCRM in 2006 and arrived there in 2007.
 The Grizzly Flats Railroad also consisted of a water tower and depot.
 They were sold to John Lasseter in 2007.
 The depot building was originally built as a set piece for the 1949 Disney film So Dear to My Heart.